Concept | Process governance for MLOps¶

 Create manual documentation, such as in a wiki.

 Use project version control.
-In Dataiku, each change we make is automatically recorded in the Git repository.
+In Dataiku, each change is automatically recorded in a Git repository.

 Configure audit and query logging for API services in production.

-To scale our AI projects, we need both people and automation.
-We need machines to allow people to work faster.
-We need humans in the loop to make sure our AI projects align with our values and do what we expect so that we continue to trust the output.
+Scaling AI projects requires both people and automation.
+Machines allow people to work faster.
+Humans in the loop make sure AI projects align with expectations so that you can trust the output.

-One example of keeping humans in the loop is to require sign-offs on model versions before deploying the model from one environment to another, such as from development to test or from test to production.
+One example of keeping humans in the loop is to require sign-offs on model versions before deploying a model from one environment to another.
+You might require a human to advance a model from a development to a test environment, or from a test to a production environment.

-Here are some ways we can implement human-in-the-loop interactions to avoid pitfalls:
+Here are some ways to implement human-in-the-loop interactions:

 Document and revisit the goals of the project.

-Incorporate responsible and explainable AI strategies.
+Incorporate responsible AI strategies.
 For example, use interactive statistics, individual prediction explanations, and model fairness reports.

 Monitor the model for drift.